Waldo Gifford Leland: National and international archival work

 After completing the Guide, Leland's next assignment from the Carnegie Institution was to travel to repositories throughout the eastern United States to collect letters of Continental Congress delegates.

 He then began work on his multi-volume Guide to Materials for American History in the Libraries and Archives of Paris.
 In 1907-1914 and 1922-1927 he served as the Carnegie Institution's principal representative in France.
 Two volumes, on libraries and on the archives of the Ministry of Foreign Affairs, were published in 1932 and 1943.
 Drafts for an additional three volumes are among the Leland Papers, archived at the Library of Congress.
 In an associated activity, he directed the foreign copying program of the Library of Congress for French manuscripts relating to the United States.
 He also initiated work on what became the institution's 2-volume Calendar of Manuscripts in Paris Archives and Libraries Relating to the History of the Mississippi Valley to 1803.

 In his best-known archival-related activity he worked with J. Franklin Jameson to provide documentation for the campaign to establish the National Archives.
 In 1926 Congress voted funds for the building's construction, and it finally opened in 1934.

 Leland's influence on archival affairs, however, transcended his efforts on behalf of the National Archives.
 He conceived the first Conference of Archivists in the United States, which met at Columbia University in conjunction with the American Historical Association's 1909 Annual Meeting.
 He took this opportunity to introduce Americans to a variety of European concepts that soon became institutionalized as standard best practices in the United States and formed the basis for archival theory.

-His address at the 1909 conference on "American Archival Problems" remains a classic in the archival literature.
+Leland's address at the 1909 conference on "American Archival Problems" remains a classic in the archival literature.

 Leland led a delegation of Americans to the First International Congress of Archivists and Librarians in Brussels in 1910, a meeting that set the stage for the growing global interchange of archival theories and concepts.
 He attended classes in Archive Economy at the Ecole des Chartres in 1913-1914, and continued to use American Historical Association gatherings as a venue to introduce such principles as provenance and original order to American audiences.

-Although he had moved away from direct participation in archival affairs by the 1920s, the Society of American Archivists recognized his contribution by electing him its second president in 1939.
+Although Leland had moved away from direct participation in archival affairs by the 1920s, the Society of American Archivists recognized his contribution by electing him its second president in 1939.
 His two presidential addresses on "The Archivist in Times of Emergency" and "Historians and Archivists in the First World War" set an important scholarly tone for the fledgling professional association.